-Pensions Priorities: law reform — the DWP consultation on ‘defined ambition’ schemes
+Pensions Priorities: law reform — the DWP consultation on ‘defined ambition’ pension schemes - .PDF file.

 In the February edition of Pensions Pieces, Taylor Wessing mentioned the government’s policy document (‘Reinvigorating Workplace Pensions’), which set out its high-level policy objectives in relation to pensions and explored whether or not there was a place for a new pensions model called ‘defined ambition’.
 One of the motivations behind this was to tackle the current polarised position where it is either the employer (defined-benefit pension schemes) or the employee (defined-contribution pension schemes) who bears the main risk in pension saving.

 The government has now published a formal consultation document with proposals for a regulatory framework that will not focus on the detail of benefit design but on trying to ensure that any benefit promise or guarantee to a member is delivered.
 A new pensions standard is proposed where certainty and risks can be shared between various parties (e.g. employers and employees but could also include insurers and investment managers)…

 If you are registered and logged in to the site, click on the link below to read the rest of the Taylor Wessing briefing.
 If not, please register or sign in with your details below.